liske/impress-autoadv/README.md

 ```

 The value is used as a timeout in seconds after which the slide will be
 auto advanced.
-To advance immediately just use a not zero small value.
+To advance immediately just use a not zero, but small, value.